Zirias/mkclidoc/README.md

 * `<link>`: If `link` contains `://`, it is rendered as an URL, otherwise, if it contains `@`, it is rendered as an email address.
 * `` `ref` ``: If `ref` is a name mentioned in `manrefs` (without the section), it is rendered as a cross-reference.
+To render cross-references without adding them to the references shown in `SEE ALSO`, they can be added to `manrefs` with a `&` prepended.

 ### Rendered example
 Here's what the example above looks like rendered as help text (`cpp` and